 the urine.
 And the DASH diet appears to protect against diabetes.

-There are numerous possible causes of hematuria — blood in the urine, including kidney disease, injury, certain cancers, urinary tract infection or prostate disease.
-Vigourous exercise can also cause hematuria known as "runner's hematuria" or "10,000-meter hematuria."
-Regardless of the cause, prompt testing is required.
+There are numerous possible causes of blood in the urine, including kidney disease, injury, or certain cancers, but regardless of the cause, prompt testing is required.

 I’ve been taking Zocor since my heart attack in 2006.
 My